Soundbendor/music_discourse_prediction/README.md

 # Usage

+Our work consists of two main contributions, represented by the `data_mining` module used for social media musical discourse data collection, and the `bert_features` module, which is used for training and evaluating BERT-like pretrained large language models for the task of predicting music valence and arousal targets from only social media comments.

 ## Data Mining

 Our data collection approach depends on a MongoDB instance running on `localhost`, on the default port 27017.
-Our
+The `data_mining` module connects to this local database, and initializes an API connection to the specified social media service.
+From this, we form a search query to the social media API strictly including the song title and artist name, and return some subset of the top submissions.
+For Reddit this is all submissions returned by the search API, for Twitter it is the top 100 tweets, and for YouTube it is the top 50 videos.
+For each of these top-level submissions, we then pull all reply comments or tweets in response to that original post which explicitly mentions the song title and artist name.
+Each top-level contribution and reply is stored as a separate record in the `posts` collection

+Arguments:

+`[--dataset]`: The dataset from which to pull query songs.
+Options are deam, amg1608, deezer, or pmemo

+`[--type]`: Which social media source to query from.
+Options are youtube, reddit, twitter

+`[--

 ### Initializing the Database

 In the `datasets` folder, we provide four datasets of musical samples annotated for valence and arousal: [AMG1608](https://ieeexplore.ieee.org/document/7178058), [PmEmo](https://github.com/HuiZhangDB/PMEmo), [DEAM](https://cvml.unige.ch/databases/DEAM/) and [Deezer2018](https://research.deezer.com/publication/2018/09/26/ismir-delbouys.html).
 Our data scraping workflow depends on these datasets being loaded into your MongoDB instance.
 The `mongo_songs` command will allow you to quickly load and insert these datasets into your database instance.

-### Known Issues

-If there is a crash or bug, the bot, when restarted, will try to resume the data collection pull from the least recently updated song.
+This script will read the CSV and insert each song, with it's assosciated valence and arousal label, into the `songs` collection.

 Arguments:
-`[--input]` The path of the
+`[--input]`: The path of the csv containing the annotated samples.

 Note: For the Deezer2018 dataset, the authors define explicit train, test, and validation splits.
 We retain these splits in separate csv files.
-However, our data loading script looks for all three files: `deezer_train.csv`, `deezer_test.csv`, and `deezer_validation.csv` if any one of them is supplied from `--input`
+However, our data loading script looks for all three files: `deezer_train.csv`, `deezer_test.csv`, and `deezer_validation.csv` if any one of them is supplied from `--input` So, if you run `mongo_songs --input datasets/DEEZER_test.csv`, it will load all of the songs from all three Deezer dataset files.
+So, running the load command for all three files is unnecesscary.

 ## Model Training